rome/tools/packages/@romefrontend/js-parser/test-fixtures/experimental/class-properties/new-target-invalid/input.test.md

 			description: Object {
 				advice: Array []
 				category: "parse/js"
+				message: SAFE_MARKUP {
-				message: PARTIAL_BLESSED_DIAGNOSTIC_MESSAGE {value: "new.target can only be used in functions or class properties"}
+					value: "new.target can only be used in functions or class properties"
+					toString: Function toString
+				}
 			}
 			location: Object {
 				filename: "input.js"